Medical Training (Prioritisation) Bill – member briefing

 For Specialty Training (posts starting 2026):

-• Who have completed or are currently on the relevant qualifying UK training programme (e.g. Foundation for core training, core training for higher training)
+• have completed or are currently on the relevant qualifying UK training programme (e.g. Foundation for core training, core training for higher training)

-• British citizen
+• are British citizens

-person with indefinite leave to enter or remain in the United Kingdom
+• have indefinite leave to enter or remain in the United Kingdom

 For Specialty Training (from 2027 onwards):